Where to see (and buy) art

 Art education is available in Be’er-Sheva for all ages.
 Children may attend classes at: the Youth Arts Center in the Old City – 08-6239565, http://www.artb7.org.il; or may study at “Afik” – Elementary School of the Arts (nicknamed “the red school”) in the Yud-Aleph neighborhood; and students may study at the Visual Arts Center of the Negev at Kaye Teachers’ College – firstname.lastname@example.org, 08-6402751.
 Private and group lessons may also be booked: handicrafts with Liza Shabtay – 08-6418789; origami with Jonathan Cohen – email@example.com; or the use of water-colors, oils & acrylics with Ruth Gresser – 08-6104728.
 Finally, “Kivunim” – the Municipal Company for Recreation Culture in Be’er-Sheva offers various art classes for all ages in the many Be’er-Sheva community centers – 08-6290069, http://www.kivunim.co.il.

-More on artists in Be’er-Sheva
+More on artists and photographers in Be’er-Sheva

 Australian sculptor Peter Corlett (b.1944-) created an impressive, lifesized statue of a mounted ANZAC soldier in the Australian Light Horse Brigade charging the city of Be’er-Sheva to conquer it on October 31, 1917, which stands in the excellent Park of the Australian Soldier in the Yud-Aleph neighborhood.